lee-blake/ask-astraois/README.md

 Open a new terminal and navigate to the folder that was extracted.
 The output of `ls` or `dir` should list `bin`, `lib`, and `data`.
 It is important that you execute the program from this directory or the journal will not save to the correct location.
 Run the program by either `./bin/ask-astraios` (Linux) or `.\bin\ask-astraios.bat` (Windows).
 A help menu with details on the various subcommands should display in the terminal.
+Users might find the example command to be useful to see how the other commands are formatted.

 #### First-Time Use
 The journal file does not exist initially.
 There is no need to create it manually - adding the first object to it will